Advocating for sick or premature babies in the NICU: your role

-6. Speak up if something doesn’t seem right or you’re unsure about anything
+6. Speak up if something doesn’t seem right or you’re unsure about something

 Ask the staff about why they’re doing something.
 For example, if you think that the NICU seems too bright, you can ask the staff about why it’s like that and about dimming the light.
 But it’s always best if you’re respectful and polite.
 For example, ‘I’m a bit worried about how bright it is.
 Is there a reason for that just now?’

-Your baby’s care team will call in different experts when they’re needed, like social workers, psychologists, lactation consultants and physiotherapists.
-But you can ask for help and advice from these experts when you need it too – for example, if you’re having difficulty expressing milk.
+The NICU team caring for your sick or premature baby will call in other professionals when they’re needed.
+These might include social workers, psychologists, lactation consultants and physiotherapists.
+You can ask for help and advice from these professionals when you need it too – for example, if you’re having difficulty expressing milk.